SebilleK/the-sleep-zone/README.md

 # the-sleep-zone
 A website with calculators based on sleep cycles.
+An HTML/CSS (Sass) + JS small project.
 _____________________________________________________________________

 This is a simple website that has 2 calculators dedicated to sleep, based on how sleep cycles work.
 There are several websites of the type, most prominently https://sleepytime.info/.